-The appellate decision-maker that hears the appeal can take the following actions: affirm the original decision; affirm the original decision of responsibility for some or all of the charges and change the sanction (sanction may be reduced or increased); reverse the original decision of responsibility for some or all of the charges; or remand the matter to the original or new decision-makers for further consideration.
-Upon remand, if the original decision-makers affirm its prior decisions regarding responsibility and sanctions, the appellate decision-maker shall continue its review and render a decision on the original appeal(s).
-If the original decision-makers reverses or modifies its original decisions regarding responsibility and/or sanctions, each party shall have a right to submit a new appeal.
+The appellate decision-maker that hears the appeal can take the following actions: affirm the original decision; affirm the original decision of responsibility for some or all of the charges and change the sanction (sanction may be reduced or increased); reverse the original decision of responsibility for some or all of the charges; or remand the matter to the original or new decision-maker for further consideration.
+Upon remand, if the original decision-maker affirms its prior decisions regarding responsibility and sanctions, the appellate decision-maker shall continue its review and render a decision on the original appeal(s).
+If the original decision-maker reverses or modifies its original decisions regarding responsibility and/or sanctions, each party shall have a right to submit a new appeal.

 Except in cases involving the discovery of new evidence, the appellate decision-maker may consider, as appropriate given the grounds for appeal, the hearing record, the appeal letter and response, and the decision and rationale of the hearing panel.
 In cases where the appeal is based in whole or in part on a claim of newly discovered evidence, the appellate decision-maker will first determine if the offered evidence was not known at the time of the hearing and if it might impact the decision of responsibility or determination of sanction.
-If the appellate decision-maker determines that the evidence was not known at the time of the hearing and that it might impact the decision of responsibility or determination of sanction, the appellate decision-maker will remand the case to the original decision-makers for review who will then issue a new decision letter taking into account the newly discovered evidence.
+If the appellate decision-maker determines that the evidence was not known at the time of the hearing and that it might impact the decision of responsibility or determination of sanction.
+If the original decision-maker determines that the evidence was not known at the time of the hearing and that it might impact the decision of responsibility or determination of sanction.
+If the original decision-maker for review who will then issue a new decision letter taking into account the newly discovered evidence.

-The appellate decision-maker's decision will be communicated concurrently in writing to both the Respondent and the Complainant, normally within fifteen (15) days after the Appeal Response was due and will include the rationale for the decision.
+The appellate decision-maker's decision will be communicated concurrently in writing to both the Respondent and the Complainant, normally within fifteen (15) days after the Appeal Response was due, and will include the rationale for the decision.
 The appellate decision is final, and no further appeal is permitted by either Party.